 The works of Ivan Teofilov are a harmonic whole.
 The poet, translator, puppet dramaturg, experimenter - all inhabit the same space.
-These are his harbours, as Georgi Gospodinov calls them at the book launch of On joy and language45, 46.
+These are his harbours, as Georgi Gospodinov calls them at the book launch of Za radostta i ezika [On Joy and Language]9.
 Ivan Teofilov draws into these harbours the puppet and its city clocks, the past and the present, the moment and eternity, the city... so we can all take a good look at them, then realise that the magic of life lies with us: